 Here is the full list of maps that are confirmed for Counter-Strike 2 so far.

-The only maps that were once in the Active Duty Pool which did not make an appearance are Cache and Anubis.
+The only maps that were once in the Active Duty Pool in CS:GO which are not yet in CS2 are Cache and Train.

-It is unknown at this stage if Valve will be remaking Cache for Counter-Strike 2.
-But, Anubis is the newest addition to the Pool, so it will most likely make an appearance.
+It is unknown at this stage if Valve will be remaking Cache for Counter-Strike 2, but Train was shown off in the trailers, so we expect it at some point.